3 Free Tools for Monitoring Website Traffic

 Your company’s website statistics give you valuable insight into customer behavior and how people find your business online.
 The most important data includes your web traffic sources, popular pages on your site, and the keywords search engines use to bring visitors to your site.
 You can use this information to better focus your marketing, advertising, and content development efforts.

 There are a number of programs that let you access this data and track it over time.
 Here are three of the top tools available, and the best part is, they’re all free.

 Use Google Analytics to get an in-depth analysis of your website’s statistics, including top keywords, largest traffic sources, most popular pages, and visitor locations.
 Google Analytics helps you set goals and can also help you measure progress over time.

 Google Analytics integrates with Google’s other web tools, including Google Apps, and can be accessed through a single console.
 The program is easy to install on your site and has a short learning curve and you should be up and running with basic functionality within minutes.
-As a comprehensive solution, Analytics is hard to beat.
+As a comprehensive solution, GA is hard to beat.

 Alexa compares your traffic to other sites and gives it a ranking between one and several million.
 The lower the number your site receives, the more popular it is.
 You can use this number to help you set benchmarks for growth over time.
 By analyzing the links and keyword patterns of competitor sites, you can also develop a strategy to improve your site’s performance through link building, content generation, advertising, and other marketing efforts.